PhillipDaPaster/Pasters-Toolkit/README.md

 - [Tkazer](https://www.unknowncheats.me/) - Decent base for a external cheat but the codebase is horrid.

-# Good games to develop cheats for
+# Good games to develop"Paste" cheats for
 - [Assault Cube](https://assault.cubers.net/) - No anti-cheat.

 - [Xonotic](https://xonotic.org/) - No anti-cheat.